wtennant/rvf_comoros/README.md

-# Supporting data and code for *'Drivers of Rift Valley fever virus persistence and the impact of control measures in a spatially heterogeneous landscape: the case of the Comoros archipelago, 2004--2015'*
+# Supporting data and code for *'Modelling the persistence and control of Rift Valley fever virus in a spatially heterogeneous landscape'*

-This repository contains the data and code which were used to produce the manuscript *'Drivers of Rift Valley fever virus persistence and the impact of control measures in a spatially heterogeneous landscape: the case of the Comoros archipelago, 2004--2015'*.
+This repository contains the data and code which were used to produce the manuscript *'Modelling the persistence and control of Rift Valley fever virus in a spatially heterogeneous landscape'*.
 A preprint for this manuscript will be available shortly.

 In our manuscript, we fitted an epidemiological model to Rift Valley fever surveillance data conducted